DLR-RM/curvature/README.rst

     for images, labels in tqdm.tqdm(train_data):
         logits = model(images.to(device))

-        # We compute the 'true' Fisher information matrix (IM),
+        # We compute the 'true' Fisher information matrix (FIM),
         # by taking the expectation over the model distribution.
-        # To obtain the empirical IM, just use the labels from
+        # To obtain the empirical FIM, just use the labels from
         # the data distribution directly.
         dist = torch.distributions.Categorical(logits=logits)
         sampled_labels = dist.sample()